StrawChannel95/apocalyptic-wonderland.github.io/README.md

 - SpringHeelJon, same story.
 - Lively, same story as Jon and Total.
 - Cangar & Kvitekvist, same story (This is getting old).
-- The Uranium Fever team, because... c'mon, this is seriously getting old.
+- The Uranium Fever team for providing some of their own custom patches.
+(Thanks Kam!)
 - Everyone at Scenic Route for the idea to include user comments.
 (I will include them once the list has actually been played by people).
 - Apoapse for founding Scenic Route Games and being the lead of Librum.
 - Bethesda for the engine and Fallout 3.